JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

 A link to our project github can be found here: [GITHUB](https://github.com/Cal-Poly-ME507-MECHA07/Cal-Poly-ME507-MECHA07.github.io)

+The software provides a user interface over the hosted http website.
+The website displays the current enabled status of the device and allows the user to toggle the state.
+It also displays the current and target weights.
+There are two main functional modes: feed once, and maintain weight.
+Feed once will dispense the right amount of food, then disable the device.
+Maintaining the weight will attempt to keep the level of the food bowl constant, but we have found that due to the slow drift of our load cells this function is only reliable for short periods of time.
+Also on the website are buttons to manually advance the screw or cycle the flap, mostly for testing.

 Naturally, the 96MHz MCU speed is overkill for the speed that the cat feeder needs to update its outputs.
 As a result, we have the freedom to complete the control logic with simple Finite State Machines (FSM).
 The filling action is accompished with two FSMs.
 The first FSM is responsible for reading the load cell values from the ADC.
 The second